asntech/rsatrest/README.rst

-ReMap REST API
+RSAT REST API
 ==============

-This is the source code of ReMap 2018 REST API developed in Python/Django and Django REST Framework.
+This is the source code of RSAT REST API developed in Python/Django and Django REST Framework.
 To run the website locally, you need to install Django and a list of other Python packages which are listed in the requirements.txt file.

 Get the development version from `GitHub`